laruence/yaf/README.md

 ## Install
 ### Install Yaf
-Yaf is an PECL extension, thus you can simply install it by:
+Yaf is a PECL extension, thus you can simply install it by:

 ```
 $pecl install yaf